 2. Start identifying visitors

-When new visitors come to your travel website, you can start queueing up personalized content right away - based on their location and weather, for example.
+When new customers come to your travel website, you can start data collection immediately and you can also start queueing up personalized content right away – based on their location and weather, for example.

 If cookies are enabled, you can also start to build a picture of an individual traveler’s preferences to start serving tailored content.

-But by far the best way to reach potential customers is to capture their email address.
+But by far the best way to reach potential customers via behavioral targeting is to capture their email address.
 This opens up more opportunities to reach holidaymakers with helpful content.